Study

 Create a profile or sign in to track your progress and access your bookmarked content.

-On the final day of our track, Louie Giglio reminds us of a powerful story in the book of Acts, where when confronted with violence, schemes, and plots, the Apostles Peter and John prayed a powerful prayer, not asking God to change the situation, but asking for God to use them powerfully amidst the situation.
+On the final day of our study, Louie Giglio reminds us of a powerful story in the book of Acts, where when confronted with violence, schemes, and plots, the Apostles Peter and John prayed a powerful prayer, not asking God to change the situation, but asking for God to use them powerfully amidst the situation.

 Summary